akshay-bhatt/simple-app-test/README.md

 Simple nodejs application for heroku user issue testing!

-Kindly install all the modules and its good to go!
+Kindly install all the modules with the help of following command and its good to go!

+> npm install